The curriculum for the online UW Master of Science in Sustainable Management is designed and taught by the same UW faculty who teach on campus.

-You are required to take the following eight courses.
+You are required to take all eight 3-credit courses.

 SMGT 700: Cultural and Historical Foundations of Sustainability